fanout/js-serve-grip/README.md

 #### Installation in Next.js

-You may use this library to add Grip functionality to your [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction).
+You may use this library to add GRIP functionality to your [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction).

 Import the `ConnectGrip` class and instantiate the middleware, and then run it in your handler